SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Starting points

-The start of recruitment of participants to eSHAPE differs in the three countries.
+The start of recruitment of participants to eSHAPE differed in the three countries.
 The timeline below has the starting point for the first country to start, which was Norway.

 2021